mendix/docs/content/releasenotes/sdk/metamodel-8.2.md

 ### RemoteEntitySourceDocument (ModelUnit)

-* Introduced this experimental property, which indicates a source document of a remote entity.
+* We introduced this experimental property, which indicates a source document of a remote entity.

 ## CustomWidgets

 ### WidgetValue (Element)

-* Introduced the `widgets` property.
+* we introduced the `widgets` property.

 ## Pages

 ### NativeLayoutContent (Element)

-* Introduced the `showBottomBar` property.
+* We introduced the `showBottomBar` property.